anskarl/LoMRF/README.md

 ```

-3. To start building the LoMRF distributon, type the following command:
+Step 3.
+To start building the LoMRF distributon, type the following command:

 ```
 $ sbt dist